OBJECTIVES AND INDICATORS

 - Continued breastfeeding at 2 years in children 20-23 months (meaning children aged 20 to <24 months)

-- Introduction of solid, semi-solid or soft foods in children aged 6-8 months (meaning children aged 6 to <9 months)
+- Introduction of solid, semi-solid or soft foods in infants aged 6-8 months (meaning infants aged 6 to <9 months)

 - Consumption of iron-rich or iron-fortified foods in children aged 6-23 months (meaning children aged 6 to <24 months)